brianjdowling101/Project-1/README.md

 # Credits

+## Code

+- Some of the code is based on the examples of the Love Running Project.

 ## Content

 - The code to make the social media and the contact form was inspired by the CI Coders Coffeehouse Project.